mbentley/docker-omada-controller/README.md

 ## Notes for 4.1

-1. **Ports** - Do not change the ports for the controller or portal in the UI to ports below 1024!
-This image runs the portal as non-root user for security purposes and you will brick your controller as it will be unable to restart.
+1. **Ports** - Do not change the ports for the controller or portal in the UI to ports below 1024 unless you have adjusted the unprivileged ports; for ports < 1024, see [Unprivileged Ports](#unprivileged-ports)
 1. **SSL Certificates** - if you are installing your own SSL certificates, you should only manage them using one method - through the UI or by using the `/cert` volume as [described below](#custom-certificates).

 </details>